KyleEdwardDonaldson/Lighthouse/docs/universe/the-drift.md

 # The Drift

-The chaotic edges of the Tempest Rift where order breaks down and ships disappear into turbulent eddies or scatter into deep space.
+The chaotic edges of the Rift where order breaks down and ships disappear into turbulent eddies or scatter into deep space.
 The Drift represents both ultimate danger and strange opportunity.

 ## Nature of The Drift